mklemmingen/DigiDoubt/README.md

 # DigiDoubt
-DigiDoubt is a privacy and quality driven ai-article-website detector used to create ai-article blocklists.
+DigiDoubt is a privacy and quality driven ai-article-website detector used to create blocklists.

 See the DigiDoubt block-list for DNS blocking at: https://github.com/mklemmingen/DigiDoubt_blocklist The Blocklist includes high-profile for-sure ai-generated websites.The Tool helps navigating Search Engine Results additionally.